-(e) The Town Clerk shall prepare and keep in the Town Clerk's office a book of ordinances which shall contain each Town ordinance, together with a complete index of the ordinances according to subject matter.
+(e) The Town Clerk shall prepare and keep in the Town Clerk’s office a book of ordinances that shall contain each Town ordinance, together with a complete index of the ordinances according to subject matter.
 Failure to comply with this provision shall not invalidate a Town ordinance lawfully passed.

 (f) A Town ordinance may provide:

 (1) that any professional fees or costs incurred by the Town in the enforcement of any ordinance shall be charged to the violator; those charges shall constitute a lien against real property or a levy against personal property and shall be enforced within the time and in the manner provided for the collection of taxes or personal property; and